exploring self-realization, sacred personhood, and full humanity

 What is conventionally called “love” is an ego strategy to avoid surrender...

 Editor's note: Tolle's term "surrender" does not mean weakness or passivity.
 One can be very active in this kind of "surrender."
 It is akin to the Eastern-wisdom principle of martial arts, "yield to overcome."
 It implies an acceptance, without hostility, fear, or despair, of what is, while one works to change things for the better.
-You will want to get a clearer definition of this most important concept directly from Tolle.
+See my article on "surrender and acceptance" for more discussion on this important concept.

 You are looking to someone [a mate] to give you that which can only come to you in the state of surrender.
 The ego uses that person as a substitute to avoid having to surrender.
 The ego singles someone out and makes them special.
 It uses that person to cover up the constant underlying feeling of discontent, of “not enough,” of anger and hate, which are closely related.
 These are facets of an underlying deep seated feeling in human beings that is inseparable from the egoic state.